This post may contain affiliate links. Please read our disclosure policy.

 This buffalo sauce is super versatile.
 We can use it:

-- As a dip: With fries, roasted vegetables, tempura, etc. It can also be used to add flavor and spiciness to hummus, eggplant dip, and more.
+- As a dip: With fries, roasted vegetables, tempura, etc. It can also be used to add flavor and spiciness to hummus, and more.

 - As a marinade: Marinade tofu, tempeh, or seitan.

-- In bakes and soups: Use it to make this delicious Stuffed Buffalo Shells, Buffalo Jackfruit & Rice Bake, or Cozy & Cheesy Vegan Meatball Soup!
+- In bakes and soups: Use it to make delicious bakes like this Buffalo Jackfruit & Rice Bake!

 - To make dressings: Combined with tahini or mayo to make a creamy salad dressing.